Jason S. Silverstein serves as General Counsel of Noble Markets, LLC.

 Debra W. Cook is Managing Director and Deputy General Counsel of The Depository Trust & Clearing Corporation (DTCC).
 Her primary areas of responsibility include supporting the services of the OTC derivatives businesses globally.

 Debra joined DTCC in 2005 upon the establishment of its Tampa office.
-Prior to that, she served as Counsel at Citigroup, starting at Solomon Inc, where she advised over-the-counter derivatives and foreign exchange trading businesses.
-Prior to working at Citigroup, Debra was an attorney for the Federal Reserve Bank of New York.
+Prior to DTCC, she served as Counsel in Citigroup’s Tampa office, starting at Solomon Inc, where she advised over-the-counter derivatives and foreign exchange trading businesses.
+Debra began her career as an attorney for the Federal Reserve Bank of New York.
+At the FRBNY, Debra analyzed data on interbank netting schemes for the Legal Working Party of the Committee on Interbank Netting Schemes of the Central Banks of the Group of Ten countries (the Lamfalussy Report).
+She also represented FRBNY on the drafting committee for the revision of UCC Article 8 which applied the concept of “entitlement holder” to the modern book-entry system of securities holding and transfer.

-Debra received a B.A. from the College of William and Mary and her J.D. from the Washington College of Law at American University.
+Debra received a B.A. from the College of William and Mary and her J.D. from the Washington College of Law at American University, where she was Note & Comment Editor of the Administrative Law Journal.

 Prior to joining the SEC, Mr. Barnett was the Commodity Futures Trading Commission’s Director of the Division of Swap Dealer and Intermediary Oversight.
 There he established the swap dealer registration and compliance programs, led the responses to the FCM and RFED crises following MF Global, including the reorientation of the exam program and the creation and adoption of the FCM customer protection rules, and formed DSIO’s CPO/CTA team and led many of its key initiatives.